-Mr. Walker was given a suspended seven-year prison sentence for felony stealing.
-But the offense Walker pleaded guilty to (stealing over \$500) is only a misdemeanor with the maximum sentence of one year in jail.
-After Walker filed a request for relief under Rules 19.04 and 29.12(b), Respondent correctly found that such a sentence, which exceeded that authorized by law, resulted in a manifest injustice, and resentenced Walker accordingly.
+Mr. Nelson was given a suspended three-year prison sentence for felony stealing.
+But the offense Nelson pleaded guilty to (stealing over \$500) is only a misdemeanor with the maximum sentence of one year in jail.
+After Nelson filed a request for relief, Respondent (Judge Van Amburg) correctly found that a sentence exceeding that authorized by law results in a manifest injustice, and resentenced Nelson accordingly.
 Thus, Prosecutor is not entitled to a permanent writ prohibiting that action because an extreme necessity for such a writ does not exist in that:

-- (1) Missouri case law has consistently held that a judgment is not final unless the imposed sentence is one authorized by law, and a sentence that is contrary to the law when entered may be corrected at any time; - (2) Prosecutor concedes that Rule 29.07(d) authorizes a court to set aside a judgment of conviction when the execution of sentence has been suspended if the court finds a manifest injustice that needs to be corrected, and being sentenced to a punishment greater than the maximum sentence authorized by law results in manifest injustice; - (3) Habeas corpus is a proper remedy where a court imposes a sentence that is in excess of that authorized by law, and under Rule 91.06 whenever any court has evidence that a person is illegally confined or restrained of his liberty, within the jurisdiction of such court, it shall be the duty of the court to issue a writ of habeas corpus for the person even if no application or petition is presented for such a writ; and,
+- (1) Missouri case law has consistently held that a judgment is not final unless the sentence is one authorized by law, and a sentence that is contrary to the law when entered may be corrected at any time; and, Rule 29.12(b) allows the sentencing court to correct a manifest injustice, and when a defendant is sentenced to a term of punishment greater than the maximum sentence for the offense, the sentencing error constitutes a manifest injustice; - (2) Alternatively, habeas corpus is a proper remedy where a court imposes a sentence that is in excess of that authorized by law, and under Rule 91.06, whenever any court has evidence that a person is illegally confined or restrained of his liberty, within the jurisdiction of such court, it shall be the duty of the court to issue a writ of habeas corpus for the person even if no application or petition is presented for such a writ;

-(4) Prosecutor concedes that if Walker's probation is revoked and he is later delivered to the Department of Corrections, then a Rule 24.035 motion would be appropriate, and if a defendant receives a sentence in excess of the maximum sentence authorized by law, then he is entitled relief under Rule 24.035.
+- (3) Prosecutor concedes that Rule 29.07(d) authorizes a court to set aside a judgment of conviction when the execution of sentence has been suspended if the court finds a manifest injustice that needs to be corrected, and being sentenced to a punishment greater than the maximum sentence authorized by law results in manifest injustice; and, - (4) If Nelson's probation is revoked and he is later delivered to the Department of Corrections, Nelson would be entitled to relief under Rule 24.035 because if a defendant receives a sentence in excess of the maximum sentence authorized by law, then he is entitled relief under that Rule.